microsoft/WingtipTicketsSaaS-DbPerTenant/README.md

 # Wingtip Tickets SaaS - Database per Tenant (with aliases)
-Sample multi-tenant SaaS application and associated management scripts built on SQL Database using a database-per-tenant model.
+Sample multi-tenant SaaS application and associated management scripts.
+Built on SQL Database using a database-per-tenant model.

 ## Overview
 This project provides a sample SaaS application 'WingtipTicketsSaaS' that embodies many common SaaS patterns that can be used with Azure SQL Database.
 The Wingtip Tickets SaaS sample is based on an event-management and ticket-selling scenario for small venues.
 Each venue is a 'tenant' of the SaaS application.
 In this variation of the SaaS application, a DNS alias is created for each tenant.
 This ensures that no app change is required during a disaster recovery event.

-## Differences from 'Database per Tenant' project
+## Differences from main 'Database per Tenant' project
 * Includes script that modifies existing 'dbpertenant' deployment to include aliases for tenants and the catalog database (*Initialize-WingtipSaaSAliases.ps1*)
 * Includes catalog functions that operate using tenant alias in order to be agnostic to which region a Wingtip deployment is currently running in.
 * Requires install of [custom 'AzureRmPowerShell' msi](https://ayoframeworktestry2hdl.blob.core.windows.net/wingtipbacpacs/AzurePowerShellWithAlias.msi) to get new alias functions.